Media Contact: A. Sarah Hreha The Gruber Foundation

 Laureates of the Gruber Cosmology Prize:

-- 2013: Viatcheslav Mukhanov and Alexei Starobinsky for their profound contribution to inflationary cosmology and the theory of inflationary perturbations of the metric.
-These developments changed our views on the origin of our universe and on the mechanism of formation of its structure
+- 2013: Viatcheslav Mukhanov and Alexei Starobinsky for their profound contribution to inflationary cosmology and the theory of inflationary perturbations of the metric

-- 2011: Marc Davis, George Efstathiou, Carlos Frenk and Simon White for their pioneering use of numerical simulations to model and interpret the large-scale distribution of matter in the Universe
+- 2011: Marc Davis, George Efstathiou, Carlos Frenk and Simon White for the use of numerical simulations to model and interpret large-scale distribution of matter in the Universe

 - 2010: Charles Steidel for his groundbreaking studies of the distant Universe

 - 2009: Wendy Freedman, Robert Kennicutt and Jeremy Mould for the definitive measurement of the rate of expansion of the universe, Hubble’s Constant